 The Supreme Court then reversed the Fourth Appellate District, upholding the original conviction by citing to People v.
 Korwin (2019) 36 Cal.App.5th 682, wherein the Court of Appeal rejected defendant’s argument that 288.3 required an actual minor victim.
 Korwin urged, as did Moses here, that at most he could be convicted under Penal Code § 21(a) and 664, but not the sex offense.
 The Korwin court held that the lack of an actual minor is not a defense to an attempt to commit a sex offense against a minor.”
 Id. at 689.

 We present this summary as a cautionary tale to erase what is a common misunderstanding of a valid defense.
-The actual age of the decoy is not a defense.
+The actual age of the decoy is not a defense to a charge of attempted human trafficking of a minor.

 For more information about human trafficking, please click on the following articles: